WahedNab/Key-Drivers-of-Gold-Price-Movement/README.md

 Analysis of gold price movements (Up vs Down) using association, classification, and clustering techniques.

-## Files (will be updated)
+## Files

+- `README.md`- Provides overall information about the project scripts, contents, etc.
+- `Intro_plots.R` - R script for data preprocessing in the introduction slides of the presentation.
+- `association_code.R` – R script for Apriori, FP-Growth, and ECLAT association rule mining.
 - `classification.R` – R script for Random Forest, SVM, and Naive Bayes classification with SMOTE.
-- `association_code.R` – R script for Apriori, FP-Growth, and ECLAT association rule mining.
+- `gold_price_dataset_preprocessed.csv` – Preprocessed dataset used in the analysis (if included).
 - `Presentation_Gold_Project.pptx` – Slides for the final project presentation.
-- `gold_price_dataset_preprocessed.csv` – Preprocessed dataset used in the analysis (if included).

 ## How to Run